 If you have paid off your federal tax debt, the tax lien is released from your account within 30 days.
 If you want it withdrawn rather than just released, then you also must be in compliance for all returns, including individual and business, for the past three years.
 You also need to be current on any applicable tax estimate payments or deposits.
 If you meet these qualifications, you can apply for a withdrawal.

-When you enter into Installment Agreement with the IRS, your federal tax lien is released as well.
+When you enter into an Installment Agreement with the IRS, your federal tax lien is released as well.
 If you want a withdrawal, then you must have a direct debit installment agreement.
 You also have to be a qualifying taxpayer, which includes individuals and certain businesses, owe less than $25,000 or have paid off your debt to under $25,000, pay off the full amount within 60 months or the expiration of the Collection Statute, be in compliance with all other tax payments, have already made three consecutive direct debit payments, and have not defaulted on this or any other direct debit Installment Agreements with the IRS.

 Taking the extra step to get the lien withdrawn rather than just released can put you in a better financial situation.
 However, the application process can be complex.
-By working with a tax professional, you can ensure that you file correctly to increase your chance for securing a withdrawal.
+By working with a tax professional, you can ensure that you file correctly to increase your chance of securing a withdrawal.